matushorvath/shadow-kvm/Notes.md

    - parallelize monitorInputService.TryLoadMonitorInputs in ConfigGenerator
    - add a way to check for updates
    - show which display is which in case they have same names
+   - mark callbacks in UT as .Verifiable() and call Mock.Verify() at the end

 Build and Test
 ==============